kl3eo/SkyRHC/README.md

-# SkyPirl
+# SkyRHC
-SkyPirl is a blockchain and a coin with roots in Polkadot and Pirl 2.0
+SkyRHC is a blockchain and a coin with roots in Polkadot and Pirl 2.0

 HISTORY
 =======

 	# Forked from Pirl2.0 on July 23, 2021;
 	# Forked from SkyPirl2 on June 20, 2022;
-	# Forked from SkyPirl3 on Oct 18, 2022.
+	# Forked from SkyPirl3 on Oct 18, 2022;
+	# Renamed to SkyRHC on May 6, 2023;

 BUILD
 =====